When LGSCO is the right route

 Identify the maladministration

-What did the LA do wrong?
+What did the local authority do wrong?
 Be specific: missed statutory deadline, failed to consult required professional, breached section 42 duty, did not respond to correspondence within their own published timescales.
 Reference law and policy.

 - 4